zbb272/intro-fetch-lab-dc-web-career-021819/README.md

 2. Star Wars Planets

-* Using the input form, a user should choose a number corresponding a some planet id (only the numbers 1 through 60 are valid planet ids, so think about some way of validating the number)
+* Using the input form, a user should choose a number corresponding to a planet id
-* Fetch that planet's data from the correct url
+* On submit, fetch that planet's data from the correct url
-* Display the name and climate of the planet in the `#planetData`
+* When the promise resolves, display the name and climate of the planet in the `#planetData`
+* only the numbers 1 through 60 are valid planet ids, so think about some way of validating the number

 3. These Are The Droids You're Looking For

 * When the page loads, fetch the data for the characters C-3P0 (id: 2) and R2-D2 (id: 3)
-* Show each droid's name, height, and mass on the screen in the `#droidData`
+* Show each droid's name, height, and mass on the screen in the `#droid-2` and `#droid-3`
 * Display a button for each droid that reads 'Show Homeworld Details'
 * On click, this button should fetch to the api _again_ to get information about the planet

 * Things to consider:

   * What information do you need from the first fetch to make the second?
   * How can you store this data on the page (without the user seeing it)?
   * When should you add the event listener for these two buttons?

 ### NERDY NUMBERS